decodingml/llm-twin-course/course/module-3/README.md

 - `make local-start-infra`: Build and start mongodb, mq and qdrant.
 - `make local-start-cdc`: Start cdc system
 - `make insert-data-mongo`: Insert data to mongodb
-- `make local-bytewax`: Run bytewax pipeline
+- `make local-bytewax`: Run bytewax pipeline and send data to Qdrant
 - `make generate-dataset`: Generate dataset for finetuning and version it in CometML

 **Before running the commands, ensure your environment variables are correctly set up in your `.env` file to guarantee that everything works properly.**